synapta/wmch-interactive-maps/README.md

 or set DEBUG=1 as environment variable elsewhere (DEBUG=2 for trace, DEBUG=0 or not set for production).

+You can set all the environment variables on `.env` file.

 ### Run the screenshot server

 The screenshot server is used to take a screenshot of the map just before a map is saved to the database.